pauldlynch/eqguide/guides/jonas-dagmires-skeletal-hand/index.md

 [Uncovered Treasure](http://everquest.allakhazam.com/db/quest.html?quest=4069) (Pirate Smythe) chests
 [The Lost Crew](http://everquest.allakhazam.com/db/quest.html?quest=4067) (Captain Pete) ground spawn

+Pete and Smythe are on Jardel's Hook, near the Succor point on the SW corner of the island.
+Watch for a wandering pirate there.

 Dispell the sirens, as they cast reflect on themselves, which could be a problem; they also run very fast when low.
-The undead on the east beach are the only ones that see invis (I haven’t checked the siren nameds); sirens and undead are KoS, the turtles aren’t.
-Get the bones for lost crew as ground spawn on the outer islands, wait for the yellow emote; killing is not required.
+The undead on the east beach are the only ones that see invis; sirens and undead are KoS, the turtles aren’t.
+Get the bones for lost crew as ground spawn on the outer islands, wait for the yellow emote; killing is not required - although they do also drop from skeletons on the undead beach.
 To find the chests for the charts, swim on the surface half under, at the point where the water is clear; swimming and just using F8 to target may also work.
 Chest locations are fixed, but there are several possible spawn points, unlike Redfeather Isle.
 The water is safe here.
-For the siren quests, locks of siren hair from the higher mobs at the north, combs from the lower mobs in the south.
+For the siren quests, locks of siren hair from the higher mobs at the north (with the skirts), combs from the lower mobs in the south that appear to have combs in their hair.
+Not all do!

 **Redfeather Island** (3 bones)